adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 too!

-Oh, and by the way, you might be puzzled - where to store the data when you play with Graphity?
+Oh, and by the way, you might be puzzled - where to store the data if you decide to play with Graphity?
 Well, I happen to know one SaaS company, [Dydra](http://dydra.com/) - just register and use it.
 In fact we did and, oh boy!, how friendly and helpful they were all through the process!
 A perfect example for me how customer care should look